 She shakes her head.
-"No, neither of my parents have a faith.
+"No. Neither of my parents practice a faith.
 But I would like to go to church today.
-I need to thank... someone for bringing you back alive from the accident."
+I need to thank...someone for bringing you back alive from the helicopter accident."

-I sigh visualizing a bolt of lightning burning me to a cinder if I step into the hallowed grounds of a church... but for her, I'll go.
+I sigh, visualizing a bolt of lightning burning me to a cinder if I step onto the hallowed grounds of a church, but for her, I'll go.